-Updated March 31, 2026
+Updated July 6, 2026

 CPK Insurance Editorial Team

-Reviewed by Licensed Insurance Agents
+Reviewed by Licensed Insurance Agent

 Homeowners Insurance in Louisiana

-Buying homeowners insurance in Louisiana means planning for a state where hurricanes, flooding, and severe storms shape everyday coverage decisions. homeowners insurance in Louisiana is especially important because the state’s overall risk profile is rated very high, and recent disasters have included Hurricane Ida, Hurricane Laura, Hurricane Delta, and spring flooding.
+Buying homeowners insurance in Louisiana means planning for a state where hurricanes, flooding, and severe storms shape everyday coverage decisions.
+Homeowners insurance in Louisiana is especially important because the state’s overall risk profile is rated very high, and recent disasters have included Hurricane Ida, Hurricane Laura, Hurricane Delta, and spring flooding.
 That matters whether you live in Baton Rouge, New Orleans, Lake Charles, Lafayette, or along the Gulf Coast, because the same policy form can behave very differently once wind, water, and deductible rules are applied.
 Louisiana also has 360 active insurers, so pricing and underwriting can vary more than many homeowners expect.
 If your home is financed, your lender will usually require coverage even though the state does not legally require every owner to carry it.
 The goal here is to match your dwelling, belongings, and liability protection to your home’s true rebuild cost, local wind exposure, and any separate flood needs before you request a quote.

 What Homeowners Insurance Covers

 In Louisiana, homeowners insurance coverage is built around the same core protections as elsewhere, but the local details matter more because of hurricane exposure and separate flood rules.
-Dwelling coverage protects the structure of the home, and in this state it should be sized to rebuild at current construction costs rather than market value; Louisiana’s 2024 average dwelling coverage is $158,400, while the median home value is $198,000, so the amount you choose can differ from the sale price.
+Dwelling coverage can help protect against covered losses to the structure of the home, and in this state it should be sized to rebuild at current construction costs rather than market value; Louisiana’s 2024 average dwelling coverage is $158,400, while the median home value is $198,000, so the amount you choose can differ from the sale price.
 Personal property coverage helps replace belongings inside the home, and many homeowners use a limit tied to a percentage of dwelling coverage.
 Liability coverage is important for injuries or property damage claims that happen on your property, and additional living expenses coverage can help if a covered loss leaves you temporarily displaced while repairs are underway.
 Other structures coverage can apply to detached garages, sheds, or similar structures, and medical payments coverage may help with smaller guest injury claims, depending on the policy.
 Louisiana-specific exclusions and options matter: standard homeowners policies exclude flood damage, so flood insurance is purchased separately through NFIP or a private flood market.
 Wind and hurricane deductibles may also apply separately in coastal areas, which can change how much you pay out of pocket after a storm.
 The Louisiana Department of Insurance regulates the market, so endorsements and policy wording can vary by carrier and location.

 Dwelling